 Art reproductions play an important part in making your work more accessible.
 They open up new markets and income streams for artists which can be used to support the creation of your originals.

 A high quality digital file is the key to high quality reproductions and having this process done to all the artworks you produce before you sell them can be the difference between making a living as an artist from your work or not.

 There are two methods of producing a high quality digital file - direct scanning and photographic capture.
-In general, the direct scanning approach for art reproduction only works well with small, simple pieces - with those it can work very well, and be quite cost effective.
-However, for larger pieces, the photographic approach is a much better way to create good quality files for digital reproduction.
+In general, the direct scanning approach for art reproduction works well with moderate sized pieces (A2 to A1) - with those it can work very well, and be quite cost effective.
+However, for large pieces (those over A2/A1), the photographic approach can be a better way to create good quality files for digital reproduction.

 scanners, such as plan scanners, touch the original works with rollers,

 as they're more designed for documents and plans and have automatic